 Putting nature first lies at the heart of Islas Secas

 Preserving our precious natural heritage drives everything we do.
 From scientific coral monitoring to a marine life census, our environmental team works with partners to ensure we keep the archipelago and wider Panama region protected.
-Guests are welcome to join our work, and learn more about the area’s extraordinary biodiversity.
+Guests, children included, are welcome to join our work and learn more about the area’s extraordinary biodiversity.

 Our program of invasive, non-endemic plant removal effectively restores the ecological balance of the islands.
 This has allowed us to repopulate the archipelago with thousands of native plants, grown in an on-site nursery.
 We have also worked closely with Audubon Panama to gain a better understanding of the archipelagos’ diverse bird habitats, with the aim to reintroduce threatened species in the future.